Educate and connect families to maximize the health and well-being of children prebirth through age 5 in Polk County, Iowa.

 The Healthy Baby Shower Toolkit, an instructional booklet for creating a healthy baby shower in one’s community, was created for Kiwanis clubs and other service and faith-based organizations.
 This toolkit and accompanying script was produced for the Nebraska-Iowa District, Kiwanis International website.

 The success of the healthy baby showers and the need to reach more pregnant women inspired the creation of a separate organization (Young Children – Priority One, dba Nutrition 4 Young Children) to focus on nutrition and early childhood brain development.
 During 2019, ISU Extension has been joined by Polk County Extension to provide another 50 low-income pregnant mothers and their support persons these informational Healthy Baby showers.
 Focus groups and phone research with past participants revealed what information was most valuable and incorporated into their lives.
 Monthly Parents and Community Together (PaCT) groups were formed — in both English and Spanish — to support the new moms with child development information and how to provide low-cost healthy and nutritious meals for their families.

-- Diana Sickles, Secretary
+- Sydney Moore, Secretary